Tihar 2026: Dates & Celebration of Nepal’s Festival of Lights

 When was Tihar 2024?
 Tihar date 2024 and when was Bhai Tika 2024

-According to the calendar, in 2024, the Tihar festival will be celebrated from 30th October to 3rd November.
+According to the calendar, in 2024, the Tihar festival was celebrated from 30th October to 3rd November.
 In the Nepali calendar, it was from 14th Kartik to 18th Kartik, as per the ongoing Nepali calendar 2081.
 Kaag Tihar is the first day, while Bhai Tika is the last day of the occasion.
-Tihar is celebrated right after Dashain, with only a few days' difference between the two biggest festivals.
+Tihar is celebrated right after Dashain, with only a few days’ difference between the two biggest festivals.

 Kukur Tihar 2024: When was Kukur Tihar 2024?